-The i-Lab is Air Liquide’s innovation laboratory.
-It aims at exploring new markets through a user-centric approach so as to detect, test and accelerate new growth opportunities for the Group.
-As a place for both reflection and experimentation, i-Lab develops in conjunction with various innovation, operations and business units teams within the Group new offers and spreads new ways of working.
+The i-Lab aims at exploring new markets through a user-centric approach so as to detect, test and accelerate new growth opportunities for the Group.
+As a place for both reflection and experimentation, i-Lab spreads new ways of working and develops new offers, in conjunction with various entities in charge of innovation, operations and other business unit teams within the Group.

 The i-Lab maintains an active technology watch to identify and understand new usages.
 It evaluates the impact that key social trends may have on the future behavior of the end users and the associated value chains, and analyzes new organizational and technological trends.